YagoLopez/ng-dashboard/README.md

   - If you want to use this component, you can copy this folder to your `app` folder and import `mgChartMod` in your own module or
   - Import it directily from `/node_modules/ng-dashboard/src/app/mgChart/mgChartMod.ts`.
-  IMPORTANT: `d3.js` must be in your root app directory.
+  IMPORTANT: `d3.js` must be in your root `/src` directory.
 This requirement is harcoded in `metricsgraphics.js`.
   It doesn't depend on this project.
 - Leaflet Map Directive is located in `leafletMap` folder.
 If you want to use this directive:
   - Copy this folder to your `app` folder and import `NgLMapDir` in your own component or